pygeoops/pygeoops/README.md

 ## Usage

-Calculate a centerline for a polygon
+Calculate a centerline for a polygon:

 ```
 import pygeoops